emjot/permalink_fu/README.markdown

 ## Use with Globalize gem

     class Article < ActiveRecord::Base
-      translates :title
+      translates :title, :permalink

       has_permalink :title, :globalize => true
     end

-This defines that your permalink base on title and that title is translated by Globalize.
-The `:globalize => true` option tells permalinkFu that it works with a translated attribute.

-Remeber that the uniqueness always works with a scope based on the locale, also if you don't specify a scope directly.
+Just add the `:globalize => true` option when the permalink is based on translated attributes.
+You will also need to translate the permalink field itself.

+Note:

+* mixing translated and untranslated attributes for `has_permalink` is currently not supported
+* when using the `globalize` option, it automatically adds a `:locale` scope when determining the permalink uniqueness

 ## Development and Testing